wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

 # ACK_RECEIVE_TIMESTAMPS Frame {#frame}

 The QUIC transport protocol defines the ACK frame for acknowledgements
 {{Section 19.3 of !RFC9000}} with two frame types.
 The endpoint sending acknowledgements chooses the value of frame type field depending on whether it wants to report ECN counts.

-This extension defines a new frame, ACK_RECEIVE_TIMESTAMPS, which has all the fields from the regular ACK frame with new fields for the packet receive timestamps.
-Endpoints send ACK_RECEIVE_TIMESTAMPS frames in place of--and in the same manner as--regular ACK frames as described in {{Section 13.2 of !RFC9000}}.
+This extension defines a new frame, ACK_RECEIVE_TIMESTAMPS, which has all the fields from the regular ACK frame with new fields for the packet receive timestamps Endpoints send ACK_RECEIVE_TIMESTAMPS frames in place of--and in the same manner as--regular ACK frames as described in {{Section 13.2 of !RFC9000}}.